pnp/pnpassessment/docs/addinsacs/assess.md

 The Microsoft 365 Assessment tool must first be downloaded from https://github.com/pnp/pnpassessment/releases.
 More details can be found in the [download](../using-the-assessment-tool/download.md) documentation.

-### Ensure you've an Azure AD application setup
+### Ensure you've an Entra application setup

-The Microsoft 365 Assessment tool requires an Azure AD application for authenticating to SharePoint.
+The Microsoft 365 Assessment tool requires an Entra application for authenticating to SharePoint.
 More details in the [authentication](../using-the-assessment-tool/setupauth.md) documentation.

 ### Start assessment